You can sew embellishments onto your paper journal pages.

 You can do the same thing with your journal cover.
 A strong crewel embroidery needle will usually sew through cardboard… but you’ll probably need a thimble to push the needle through.

-When the journal is not in use, a string of hemp (secured to the back cover) is wrapped around the button on the front cover to hold the journal closed.
+When the journal is not in use, a string of hemp (secured to the back cover) is wrapped around the button on the front cover to hold the journal pages closed.

 After you’ve finished your sewing (or other embellishment), you can glue a page or fabric over the ironed-on interfacing, so your stitches are concealed.

 You’ll find iron-on interfacing at any fabric shop.
 It’s usually kept in a bin or on shelving next to where they cut fabric yardage for you.

 For example, you could fuse an actual piece of fabric to the paper page.
 Or part of a favorite (but worn out) item of clothing.
 Or, print artwork or an image on fabric, and apply it.